 Take the Next Step With Factoria Orthodontics

-If you’re dealing with severe bite issues, jaw pain, or facial asymmetry, it might be time to explore surgical orthodontics.
+If you’re dealing with severe bite issues, jaw pain, or facial asymmetry, it may be time to explore surgical orthodontics.
 At Factoria Orthodontics, we specialize in combining precise orthodontic treatment with surgical expertise to deliver lasting, life-changing results.

 Ready to Transform Your Smile and Jaw Function?